-Based upon space available, Licensed Practical Nurses may be admitted to the LPN to RN Mobility Program if all requirements for admission have been met.
-Students accepted into the mobility program will enter the existing cohort and have class with the generic students.
+Based upon faculty and clinical site availability, Licensed Practical Nurses may be admitted to the LPN to RN Mobility option if all requirements for admission have been met.
+Students accepted into the mobility option will enter the existing cohort and have class with the generic nursing students.
 The same policies and procedures will be effective for all nursing students.
-(Refer to the previous sections on the Nursing Programs).
+(Refer to previous information contained with the Nursing Program section of the Catalog)

-NUR 200 is a prerequisite to the program unless the applicant graduated from the Alabama Community College System One Plus One Curriculum within the last two years.
-Those students requiring NUR 200 will begin in the summer term; all others will begin in the fall term.
-NUR 200 will be offered only if funding and a sufficient number of qualified applicants are available.
+NUR 209 is a prerequisite to the program unless the applicant graduated from the Alabama Community College System One Plus One Curriculum within the last two years.
+Those students requiring NUR 209 will begin in the summer term; all others will begin in the fall term.
+NUR 209 will be offered only if funding and a sufficient number of qualified applicants are available.

-ADMISSION REQUIREMENTS FOR THE LPN TO RN MOBILITY PROGRAM
+ADMISSION REQUIREMENTS FOR THE LPN TO RN MOBILITY OPTION

-Requirements for admission into the LPN to RN Mobility program are as follows:
+Requirements for admission into the LPN to RN Mobility option are as follows:

-- I. Completion of all the admission requirements delineated for the generic ADN students by October 1, or first official college work day, thereafter for deadlines falling on weekend or College recognized holiday. - II.
-Submission of verification of an unencumbered Alabama LPN license (licensure by waiver not accepted) with graduation from an approved PN program. - III.
-Completion of the prerequisite courses (BIO 201, BIO 202, ENG 101, MTH 100, PSY 200, PSY 210, SPH 106 or 107) with grades of "C" or better.
+- I. Completion of all the admission requirements delineated for the nursing students by April 1st or first official college work day, thereafter for deadlines falling on weekend or College recognized holiday. - II.
+Submission of verification of an unencumbered Alabama LPN license (licensure by waiver not accepted) - III.
+Official transcript documenting graduation from an approved practical nursing program. - IV.
+Completion of the prerequisite courses (BIO 201, BIO 202, ENG 101, MTH110, PSY 210, SPH 106 or 107) with grades of "C" or better.

-Licensed Practical Nurses who meet the criteria for admission can enter the Associate Degree Nursing Program at Central Alabama Community College as a part of the generic program or as part of the LPN to RN Mobility Program.
-If a LPN enters the generic program and then decides to opt for the LPN to RN Mobility program, the student must successfully complete the nursing course(s) enrolled in or withdraw passing from the nursing course(s) in order to be eligible to enter the LPN to RN program.
-A LPN who is unsuccessful in a generic nursing course(s) will not be eligible to enter the LPN to RN Mobility Program until successful completion of the nursing course(s) occurs.
+Licensed Practical Nurses who meet the criteria for admission can enter the Associate Degree Nursing Program at Central Alabama Community College as a part of the generic program or as part of the LPN to RN Mobility Option.
+If a LPN enters the generic program and then decides to opt for the LPN to RN Mobility program, the student must successfully complete the nursing course(s) enrolled in or withdraw passing from the nursing course(s) in order to be eligible to enter the LPN to RN Mobility option.
+A LPN who is unsuccessful in a generic nursing course(s)

+will not be eligible to enter the LPN to RN Mobility-option until successful completion of the nursing course(s) occurs.